 Dr. Dimitris Papamichail:

-My research focuses on applied algorithms and related software.
-Projects I undertake usually involve the design and/or implementation of algorithms.
-Several projects involve the creation of a client-server application and a web based interface.
-I’m looking for students interested to work on the following topics:
+My research focuses on applied algorithms.
+Projects I undertake usually involve the design and/or implementation of algorithms, occasionally supplemented by web-based interfaces.
+I’m looking for algorithmically inclined students interested to work on the following topics:

-- Synthetic gene design – Design algorithms and software to construct novel genes.
-I have several different projects in this area, ranging from very theoretical to very practical.
-Part of this project is funded by the NSF and involved students ideally should have taken a course in algorithms and/or have significant programming experience with web development.
+- Synthetic biology – Design algorithms and software to construct novel synthetic genes and protein libraries.
+Interested students ideally should have taken a course in algorithm design.
 It would be useful to have some introductory knowledge of biology, but not a requirement.

-- Automated transcriptions for music instruments – I am interested to pursue algorithmic techniques for automatically transcribing midi files into music scores (or tabs) for a variety of instruments, starting with guitar.
-Interested students should have some background in algorithms, programming experience, and playing knowledge of at least one music instrument (preferably polyphonic).
+- Automated music transcription – I am interested in algorithmic techniques for automated transcriptions of music scores from one set of instruments to another.
+Interested students should have some background in algorithms, programming experience, basic music theory, and playing knowledge of at least one music instrument.

-- Other algorithmic projects – I have a variety of other smaller scale projects, involving algorithms, tools and software, mostly related to optimization problems in computational biology, but several other areas as well, such as GPU programming and gamification.
-Feel free to come and ask about other available projects, or bring your own ideas involving algorithms, heuristics, and anything related!
+- Other algorithmic projects – I often explore other smaller scale projects involving algorithms and their implementations, drawn primarily from computational biology but also other fields.
+Feel free to come and ask about available projects, or bring your own ideas involving algorithmic optimization.

 Dr. Monisha Pulimood:

-My research centers around the confluence of human and artificial intelligence, and am looking at computational problems that cannot be completely solved by computers alone, but need some intervention by humans.
-It builds on work I have been doing (with students and other faculty) on how concepts from human computation and crowdsourcing can help build more vibrant communities around collaborative repositories and make them less time-consuming to maintain.
-I am particularly interested in investigating the challenges of integrating data, available in disparate formats from a variety of sources, into data-dependent applications, and the feasibility of leveraging the collective intelligence of large numbers of humans to improve the reliability and integrity of data, and the sustainability of such applications, and to analyze how ideas propagate.
+My research centers around the confluence of human and artificial intelligence, and I am looking at computational problems that cannot be completely solved by computers alone, but need some intervention by humans.
+It builds on work I have been doing (with students and other faculty) on how concepts from human computation and collective intelligence can help build more vibrant communities in collaborative environments and make them less time-consuming to maintain.
+I am particularly interested in investigating leveraging the collective intelligence of large numbers of humans to improve the reliability and integrity of data, and the sustainability of such applications, and to analyze how ideas propagate.

 Dr. Andrea Salgian:

 Dr. Yoon’s research interests span around artificial intelligence, machine learning, computer vision, and multimedia.
 In general, his research goal is to fill in the gap between individual human decision processing and the group-level behavior, which typically based on distributed or decentralized individual decisions, and eventually devise a generalized computational model to reproduce them.
-More details on his research can be found in his webpage (http://sejong.pages.tcnj.edu).
+More details on his research can be found on his website.
 Students who are interested in the problems listed therein are encouraged to contact him for specific project topics they can work on.
 Motivated students may propose their own machine learning project.
 Please contact Dr. Yoon for details.